 The school’s guiding principles are to provide a high quality education through a curriculum that has breadth, depth and relevance.
 The school is strongly committed to empowering students by placing an emphasis on literacy and numeracy and catering to the special needs and abilities of each student.

 There is a whole school approach to student wellbeing and management, with all staff taking on a shared responsibility for all students.
 All staff use a Restorative Practice approach to assist students to resolve issues and restore relationships.
-In addition the Bounce Back program is used and regular circle time takes place.
-Interested senior students are trained as Peacemakers; they assist younger students solve minor playground issues.
+Respectful Relationships is taught across the school and regular Circle Time takes place.
+Students are supported to regulate their behaviour by gaining an understanding of the Zones of Regulation and by having access to tools and activities that assist to regulate behaviour.
+Interested senior students are trained as Peacemakers; they assist younger students to solve minor playground issues.

-The school has a flexible learning facility (completed in August of 2011), comprising of six home bases, staff offices and a library.
+The school has a flexible learning facility (completed in August of 2011), comprising of six home bases, staff offices, toilets and a library.
 Landscaping has occurred in the grounds to encourage outdoor learning and nature based play.

 Access to ICT devices is extensive.
 Each classroom has a large interactive device.
 An optional Bring Your Own Device Program is in place for students in Year 3-6.